microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 <!-- todo: Calculations probably require a more involved description, this is the place to put it. -->
 <!-- Todo: Needs an input validation example, and probably a section in the Remarks about input validation. -->

+### Input Scope

+"Number" will be used for the [input scope](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Input.InputScopeNameValue).
+This input scope is intended for working with digits 0-9.
+This may be overwritten but alternative InputScope types will not be explicitly supported.

 ## API Notes
 <!-- Option 1: Give a one or two line description of each API (type
 and member), or at least the ones that aren't obvious